Actions

 I am compiling a list of references from the web.
 Right now, I have to right click on the DOI link and select “Copy link address” to copy the DOI link.
 This requires multiple steps and physical effort.

-(THINKING NOW) Oct 27, 2025 — Recording thoughts without laptop, what are better options?
+(THINKING NOW) Oct 27, 2025 — Voice notes, capture thoughts without laptop

 I commute 15 to 20 minutes in each direction.
 To capture random thoughts, I normally open my messaging app with my phone and send myself a voice to text message.
 I am wondering whether there is a more efficient way to do this so that I don’t have to even open the message app.
 I am exploring options like Siri shortcuts or other third-party apps.